lianna-blanca/conspiro-remade/README.md

 ## To Do:

-* Prevent auto generation of theory on inital load or refreshes as name is entered (handle change)

 * WCAG / accesibility (ARIA)

-* Add more answers to arrays
+* Add more potential answers to arrays